computationalphysics2015301110070/1st-homework/README.md

 [The fifth homework](http://note.youdao.com/noteshare?id=5551907d8e56851cc266744bc1fc1153).
 You may take a close look at the code and pictures by clicking [here](https://github.com/hqzhao97/5th-homework).

-[The fifth homework](http://note.youdao.com/noteshare?id=a8e866ffb9e88ab548fcc3736353c81d).
+[The sixth homework](http://note.youdao.com/noteshare?id=a8e866ffb9e88ab548fcc3736353c81d).
 You may take a close look at the code and pictures by clicking [here](https://github.com/hqzhao97/6th-homework).

+[The seventh homework](http://note.youdao.com/noteshare?id=8f3e11d5a10b7b2ccb2fbe96cb1469a9).
+You may take a close look at the code and pictures by clicking [here](https://github.com/hqzhao97/7th-homework).